 The provisions of IPA 2016, Pt 8, which relate to the scrutiny of interception are in force.
 IPA 2016 created a more powerful independent Investigatory Powers Commission (IPC) to oversee the use of these powers.
 The IPC merges the offices of Interception of Communications and Surveillance and Intelligence Services Commissioners and is responsible for reviewing warrants and how they are used; conducting in-depth reviews of the agencies and their work and for publishing statistics, annual reports and guidance on interception, communications data and equipment interference powers.
-See Practice Note: Scrutiny of intelligence gathering and the role of commissioners under the Investigatory Powers Act
+See Practice Note: Scrutiny of intelligence gathering and the role of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.